LeeKiJong/P3-P2P_ChordNode/README.md

 12. Node D: File5 Add
 13. Node D: File4 Download
 14. Node A: File1 Delete
 15. Node C: Network Leave
-[H3]`It can be regarded as normal operation when the above execution process proceeds without error.`
+**`It can be regarded as normal operation when the above execution process proceeds without error.`**

 ## Error solution
 * forced termination: Message ping-pong error due to network delay  `Restart Or Reboot`